mnestorov/wp-disable-coupon-field/README.md

 ## Installation

-1. Upload the `woocommerce-disable-coupon-field` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wp-disable-coupon-field` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the WooCommerce->Disable Coupon menu to configure the plugin.